Corrective exercises: not everyone’s favorite part of a workout, but so important to keep your clients injury-free.

 Here are a few of examples of internal vs. external cues in sports and exercise:

-- In the gym, this external focus translates into telling your client to “try to bend the bar” during a pull-up instead of saying, “squeeze your lats."
+In the gym, this external focus translates into telling your client to “

 Learning to use external cues instead of internal cues takes practice, and some exercises are easier to cue than others.
 But if you start using more external cues, you can help your clients better learn and more effectively engage in more complex corrective exercises.